Meteor-Community-Packages/ground-db/README.md

 ##Features:
 * Ligth footprint
-* Broad browser support Chrome, Safari, Firefox
+* Broad browser support Chrome, Safari, Firefox and IE9
 * Fallback to normal Meteor.Collection
 * Resume of changes in collections
 * Resume of methods
 * Works offline cross window tabs

 ##Support
-Tested on Chrome, Safari, Firefox and IE9 *(though appcache is not supported tabs are updated when offline)* - but all browsers that support localstorage *contains a FF safe test of localstorage*
+Tested on Chrome, Safari, Firefox and IE9 *(though appcache is not supported in IE9 tabs are updated when offline)* - but all browsers that support localstorage *contains a FF safe test of localstorage*

 If localstorage is not supported the groundDB simply work as a normal `Meteor.Collection`

 ##Meteor Collection Interface